wgaylord/RadioLocator/README.md

 ##Requirments
 A modified version of https://github.com/roger-/pyrtlsdr which will be on my github.

-Numpy (Used for converting I/Q data into data that can be used)

-googlemaps (Used for positional data)

 livejson (Used for storage of locational information)

 ##Equipment